-Nino Hardt, please be aware that Ken Black and the other people responding to you in the Find Answers are Community members who are devoting their own time to provide you assistance based on their own experiences with Canvas.
+Nino Hardt, please be aware that Ken Black and the other people responding to you in the Q & A are Community members who are devoting their own time to provide you assistance based on their own experiences with Canvas.
 The Find Answers space is intended for us to help one another with the "how-to" questions; if something isn't currently part of the Canvas tool set, other Community members will step up to help you with workarounds (as Ken mentioned, the information you're seeking is available in a student's profile--but your school has to be willing to enable profiles for that information to be accessible to you) or direct you to the The specified item was not found. space.
 We strive for civility here, and hope you will respond in kind.

 Edited my response.